Suwayomi/Tachidesk-Sorayomi/README.md

 ## License

 A link for [Tachidesk is provided here](https://github.com/Suwayomi/Tachidesk) and is licensed under `Mozilla Public License v2.0`.

-Parts of [Tachiyomi-1.x](https://github.com/tachiyomiorg/tachiyomi-1.x) is adopted into this codebase, also licensed under `Mozilla Public License v2.0`.

 You can obtain a copy of `Mozilla Public License v2.0` from https://mozilla.org/MPL/2.0/